 - Companies using the Kiva Fulfillment System are reporting training times in the order of 2 - 3 days.
 This is because the operator does not need to learn a warehouse numbering system, the aisles where goods are stored, etc. They simply need to stand at a work station and look at the lights that tell them what to do.
 The work station is designed to remove the thinking element of the job, and to replace activity with productivity.
 Therein lies the reason why people are up and running in a few days.
-This is an especially important benefit to Internet retailers where they need to scale their operation quickly, by adding new people, to meet the needs of peak season.
+This is an especially important benefit to e-commerce retailers where they need to scale their operation quickly, by adding new people, to meet the needs of peak season.

 - No downtime and built-in redundancy:

 - The worst nightmare of a distribution manager is the day during peak season when the conveyor system goes down.
 I'll never forget a tour that I was on some 20 years ago where the Director of Operations was explaining how 90% of the annual volume goes out the door in the month of November which happened to be when we were visiting the facility.
 Just as he finished his sentence the entire conveyor system shut down and all 400 people in the operation suddenly stopped working.
 You could have heard a pin drop.
 With a conveyor system, when something goes down, you don't ship orders.